securesign/artifact-signer-ansible/README.md

 ### Testing Deployment on a virtual machine

 The [molecule/README.md](molecule/README.md) file has instructions on testing the deployment on a virtual machine (VM).
-By default, the VM provider is [testing-farm.io](https://docs.testing-farm.io/).
+By default, the VM provider is [Amazon Web Services](https://aws.amazon.com/).

 ## Contributing